George Warren Dresser: Career

 On May 6, 1861, immediately after his graduation from the Military Academy, Dresser was commissioned Second lieutenant of the 4th U.S. Artillery, where he spent two months drilling new recruits for the Union Army.
 During the Civil War, he entered the Manassas campaign as first lieutenant and was involved in the Battle of Bull Run and in the defense of Washington.
-In March 1862, he entered the Virginia Peninsular Campaign and was assigned to engineer duty at the Siege of Yorktown.
+In March 1862, he entered the Peninsula campaign and was assigned to engineer duty at the siege of Yorktown.

-For two months, he was acting Ordnance Officer of the Third Army Corps and from September 1862 until August 1862, he was Assistant Instructor of Artillery Tactics at West Point.
+For two months, he was acting Ordnance Officer of the Third Army Corps, and from September 1862 until August 1862, he was Assistant Instructor of Artillery Tactics at West Point.
 Later in 1862, he was assigned to engineer duty and the command of his company, the 4th Regiment of Artillery, at Chattanooga, Tennessee.
 In July 1864, he was appointed inspector of the 5th Army Corps, holding the post until March 1865.
 For the next four months, he served with General William Farrar Smith in New Orleans.

 Dresser was brevetted captain in August 1864 for "gallant services during the operations on the Weldon (Virginia) Railroad", and Major in March 1865 for "good conduct and gallant services during the rebellion."
 He resigned on October 13, 1865.